ihsn/sdcAppDocs/export.rst

 In order to export the dataset, click on blue button **Save dataset**.
 The dataset is saved to the

+By clicking on the blue button Save script to file at the top of the page, the script is saved as R script (extension .R) on disk to the selected storage path on the About/Help tab (see Introduction to sdcApp).
+The filename of the exported script starts with ‘exportedScript_sdcMicro’ followed by a date and time stamp, e.g., ‘exportedScript_sdcMicro_20181010_1212.R’.
 , exported two with file name...
+Exported to

-Exported to the microdata, select
+the microdata, select

 .. _tab101: